lmouline/uc-sandbox/scenarios/1 - Precision - Percentage/README.md

     }

     // s == s2
-    // we consider that 2 values are equals if it exists an overlap between two ranges if(s2.value * (1. - s2.ucPercentage) > s.value - * (1. - s.ucPercentage) && s.value * (1. + s.ucPercentage) > s2.value * (1. + s2.ucPercentage) ) {
+    // we consider that 2 values are equal if it exists an overlap between two ranges if(s2.value * (1. - s2.ucPercentage) > s.value - * (1. - s.ucPercentage) && s.value * (1. + s.ucPercentage) > s2.value * (1. + s2.ucPercentage) ) {
         ...
     }